backups-obsidian/backup-obsidian-2/100 study-notes/116 CSS/CSS - Responsive Layouts.md

 	- ![[attachments/Pasted image 20230319180401.png]]
 - *Use relative units* like `%`, `em`, `rem` instead of pixels for building more responsive designs.
 - Have a max and min width so that as the screen gets bigger or smaller the content never goes beyond a certain point.
+- For responsive layouts you can have have a *flex direction of row for larger screens* and a *flex direction of column for smaller screens*.
+	- This works well if you only have 2 columns.
+	- We can also use grid instead of flexbox.
+- Generally for mobile designs hamburger menus have a position of absolute.